Alvis Whitted

-Alvis James Whitted (born September 4, 1974) is a former American football wide receiver.
+Alvis James Whitted (born September 4, 1974) is an American former professional football wide receiver.

-Early years
+Early life

-Whitted played two years as a wide receiver at Orange High School in Hillsborough, North Carolina and was also a standout in track and field and was state champion as a senior in the 100 and 200 meters.
+Whitted played two years as a wide receiver at Orange High School in Hillsborough, North Carolina and was also a standout in track and field.
+He was a state champion in the 100 and 200 meters as a senior in 1993 and won MVP honors of the NCHSAA 4A state championships as well.

 College career

 Whitted played his college football at North Carolina State University.
 He played as a wide receiver.

 Track and field

-Whitted was also a standout in track and field and was state champion as a senior in the 100 and 200 meters.
+Whitted was the North Carolina state champion in the 100 and 200 meters his senior year of high school in 1993.
+He would continue running track along with playing football at NC State.

 He recorded personal bests of 10.02 seconds in the 100 meters and 20.03 seconds in the 200 meters.

-Whitted participated in the 1996 U.S. Olympic Trials, where he finished in sixth place in the 200 meters, with a time of 20.29 seconds, running against Michael Johnson and Carl Lewis.
+He would later participate in the 1996 U.S. Olympic Trials, where he finished in sixth place in the 200 meters, with a time of 20.29 seconds, running against Michael Johnson and Carl Lewis.